flame-engine/flame/doc/tutorials/platformer/step_7.md

 # 7. Adding Menus

-To add menus to the game, we will leverage Flames built-in [overlay](../../flame/game.md#flutter-widgets-and-game-instances) system.
+To add menus to the game, we will leverage Flame's built-in [overlay](../../flame/game.md#flutter-widgets-and-game-instances) system.